emanmahmoud25/Sentiment-Analysis-Project/README.md

 # Social-media-sentiment-analysics
-Use a dataset of tweets  and  perform sentiment analysis to determine the  overall sentiment of the posts.
+Used a dataset of tweets  and  perform sentiment analysis to determine the  overall sentiment of the posts.